glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 ## Direct Fuel Injection and Combustion

-Direct fuel injection can be simplified to a lump addition model of gas moles.
-The fuel is added instaneously, at a balanced 14.7 parts air to 1 parts fuel, and the air, fuel, and combusted ratios are updated:
+Direct fuel injection can be simplified to a lump addition model of fuel gas moles.
+The fuel is added instantaneously, at a balanced 14.7 parts air to 1 parts fuel, and the air, fuel, and combusted ratios are updated:

 ```